 OCT is particularly useful to scan the layers of the retina to look for subtle and sometimes not-so-subtle eye disease.
-Signs such as swelling of the retina (as seen in the below images), traction from membranes, loss of photoreceptors due to atrophy and intra-retinal bleeding can all be seen in retinal scans.
-There are many benefits to having an OCT.
-It enables easier diagnosis of potentially sight-threatening conditions, can help to monitor a condition such as age-related macular degeneration or diabetic retinopathy, speed up a referral to a specialist, and facilitate effective management of conditions such as central-serous retinopathy.
+Signs such as swelling of the retina, traction from membranes, loss of photoreceptors due to atrophy and intraretinal bleeding can all be seen in retinal scans.
+OCT enables easier diagnosis of potentially sight-threatening conditions, can help to monitor conditions like macular degeneration and diabetic retinopathy, speed up a referral to a specialist, and facilitate effective management of many eye conditions.
 OCT is also useful for examining the optic nerve for early signs of glaucoma and other optic neuropathies.

-Optical Coherence Tomography has primarily been used by optometrists and ophthalmologists in the examination of the posterior pole, macula and optic nerve head.
+OCT has primarily been used by optometrists and ophthalmologists in the examination of the posterior pole, macula and optic nerve head.
 As OCT becomes a more regular feature in optometry practices, more equipment suppliers are bringing new models to our shores.
-Many of the latest OCTs, although primarily designed for imaging the posterior segment, are capable of both anterior and posterior eye segment imaging.
+Many of the latest OCT machines, although primarily designed for imaging the posterior segment, are capable of both anterior and posterior eye segment imaging.

 With the ability to image the cornea, limbus, sclera, anterior chamber and contact lenses on eye, OCT is an invaluable tool in contact lens practice.
-Scan width, depth, resolution and mapping options for the anterior segment vary between commercially available OCTs.
-Some OCTs use Scanning Laser Ophthalmoscopes (SLO) rather than infrared to directly view the fundus and anterior chamber.
-In contact lens practice, SLO is a bonus addition to OCT as it gives amazing viewing of the tear film and contact lens surface.
+Some OCT machines use Scanning Laser Ophthalmoscopes (SLO) rather than infrared to directly view the fundus and anterior chamber.
+In contact lens practice, SLO is a bonus addition to OCT, giving a high quality view of the tear film and contact lens surface.

 OCT can be used for the examination and imaging of thickness and fitting characteristics of soft contact lenses, in particular high plus, high minus and toric lenses.
 Soft contact lens edge profiles can be assessed and lens-edge interactions with the sclera accurately visualised to better understand how the lens fits on the eye.
 Lens thicknesses can also be visualised and assessed, as well as the presence and degree of any prism ballasts used to stabilise toric lenses on the eye.

-In speciality contact lens modalities such as RGP, ortho-k, miniscleral, scleral and hybrid contact lens fitting, OCT imaging adds another dimension to the examination, specification, and management.
-In recent years the fitting of miniscleral and scleral RGP contact lenses has become more popular in contact lens practice.
-Rather than solely using keratometry data, many miniscleral and scleral lens designs use sagittal height to calculate lenses.
-While biomicroscope techniques and corneal topography can calculate corneal sagittal height and anterior chamber depths with reasonable accuracy, OCT can do much more with higher resolution examination and measurement accuracy.
-Even epithelial thickness can be monitored as it is molded in ortho-k treatment.
+In bespoke contact lens modalities such as RGP, ortho-K, and scleral, OCT imaging adds another dimension to the examination, specification, and management.
+Rather than solely using keratometry data, many lens designs use sagittal height to calculate lens measurements.
+While biomicroscope techniques and corneal topography can calculate corneal sagittal height and anterior chamber depths with reasonable accuracy, OCT can do much more with higher resolution examination and increased measurement accuracy.
+Even epithelial thickness can be monitored as it is molded in ortho-K treatment.

-In medical contact lens practice where contact lenses may be used in the management of corneal disease or trauma, OCT allows viewing of the contact lens, post lens tear thickness, corneal epithelium, basement membrane, stroma, endothelium, and associated pathology.
-Conditions where OCT is useful in medical contact lens practice include keratoconus, corneal graft, pellucid marginal corneal degeneration, recurrent corneal erosion, epithelial basement membrane dystophy, Salzmann’s nodular corneal degeneration, pterygium and pingueculum.
+Conditions where anterior OCT is useful in optometry practice include keratoconus, corneal graft, pellucid marginal corneal degeneration, recurrent corneal erosion, epithelial basement membrane dystophy, Salzmann’s nodular corneal degeneration, pterygium and pingueculum.
 OCT also allows better management of contact lens complications and differential diagnosis of corneal abrasion, microbial keratitis, and other corneal pathologies.

-Anterior OCT of a patient’s anterior chamber angle in the dark (left) and the light (right).
+Anterior OCT of a patient’s anterior chamber angle.
 This is an important assessment for anyone at risk of glaucoma.